 Her stories, poems and book reviews have been published in various Canadian magazines: Arc, B after C, Canadian Nurse, Capilano Review, City College News (George Brown College), Contemporary Verse 2, Crash, Cross-Canada Writers' Magazine, Descant, Event, Fiddlehead, Geist, Grain, Intersections 92 (George Brown College), In The Hills, Literary & Performance Scenes, Malahat Review, Museletters (League of Canadian Poets), New Quarterly, Origins, Paragraph, People's Poetry Letter, Pierian Spring, Poemata, Poetry Canada Review, Poetry Halifax Dartmouth, Poetry Toronto, quarry, Queen's Quarterly, QWERTY, Room of One's Own, Sub-terrain Magazine, Toronto Star, Toronto Life, Waves, Writ, and Zymergy; and in the United States in Bogg, Macguffin, and Pittsburgh Quarterly.

 Malyon has been writing full-time since 1991.
 In 1997 she was writer-in-residence at the University of New Brunswick, and she returned to Fredericton in 1998 to teach at the Maritime Writers' Workshop.
-She has also conducted a workshop for women writers at George Brown College in Toronto.
+She also led a fiction workshop at Canadore College in North Bay.

 She is a member of The Writers' Union of Canada, The League of Canadian Poets, and CANSCAIP (The Canadian Society of Children's Authors, Illustrators, and Performers).